grandparoach/Azure-HPC-templates/Slurm-on-SLES12-HPC/README.md

 # Azure SLES 12 HPC ARM Template

+This Branch was created for the TR24 Intrustor led lab.
+It has been modified to allow it to be deployed on a total of 4 cores.
+The NFS Server will have only 4 attached drives instead of 16.

 This Template was copied from the azure-quickstart-templates.
 It has been modified to include the use of an SSH Key for authentication and Premium Storage for the NFS Server.

 Deploys a SLURM cluster with head node and n worker nodes.